Friday, July 31, 2009

 4. What are you doing now?
 Any reflections on life after newspapers?
 I gave myself the summer off from assignment photojournalism.
 In addition to teaching a video storytelling class, I worked as a sound recordist on a movie, I wrapped up the shooting on a basketball documentary, I shot a crowd-funded piece on childhood asthma for Newsdesk.org and did my best to wear out a pair of Tevas.
 I'm gearing up to teach classes in multimedia and visual journalism and I'm spending a fair amount of time preparing 30 hours of lectures for each class.
 I'm teaching workshops and I'm taking workshops.
 That's the one constant.

+5. What do you hope to do going forward?
+Will you stay in journalism?
+How?
 Until now, I've founded my career on a circle of three things: practice journalism professionally, then teach what I know, then go to schools and workshops to learn more so that I can practice journalism more effectively.
 This summer has differed in that it's more of a blur without the 40-hour-a-week journalism job, but I am finding that I'm still doing, teaching and learning.
 I suspect the journalism I do now won't be driven by assignments and "problem solving" for an editor.
 For the first time in my life I won't be making a living as a photojournalist.
 I'll be able to fund my work through my teaching and in the process, I hope, I'll be able to move more sincerely into documentary photography and filmmaking.

+6. What has the downsizing of your former newsroom or closing of your former paper meant to the quality of journalism in your community?
+For example, are there types of stories not being told?
+You could use your own experience to provide examples here.
 When you think about it, newspapers are a lot like any industrial-age industry.
 In our case, the "factory" is the newspaper and the printing plant.
 For a long time, newspapers were the information technology.
 Then came radio, then television, then the internet, the Web and now social media.
 It's possible that the idea of a daily newspaper has run its course - I hope not, but what if it has?
 Will there come a day when ink-on-paper delivery will actually be considered an obstacle to getting the highest quality journalism into the hands of the greatest number of people?
 Every newspaper journalist has to be mourning their own golden era of journalism, a time when they really hit their stride.
 In my case it was a time when the readership, and by extension, the advertising base, would support the time and the travel for the stories I would pitch that would put me in a zone where I could put the puzzle together in a way that I could surprise myself.
 This era coincided with a time when newspapers were thought of as a community institution - a part of daily life.
 Not only would they inform and entertain us, they would sponsor community events and charities.
 They would show us the way, or get us mad enough that we would find our own way.
 Newspapers were a daily source of motivation.
 I think they still serve that purpose, but with smaller news holes and fewer reporters and photographers in the field, they can't be as thorough or as thought-provoking.

 7. What, if anything, do you think your newspaper should have done differently to prevent the downsizing or closure that cost you your job?
 I came into the business at the height of the "offset revolution."
 I was a disciple of W. Eugene Smith and Henri Cartier-Bresson, who thought he had missed the boat when Life Magazine ceased publication.
 My generation channeled our energy and our vision into newspapers at a time when new offset printing technology allowed newspapers to publish brilliant color advertising.
 This expansion created a hunger for a new photojournalism, a bigger way of telling stories, in color as well as black-and-white, that became my Life Magazine.
 A confluence of things - the economy, an exploding cable TV market, a shifting reader demographic and internet news - formed a perfect storm that began unraveling the newspaper's role as town crier.
 To those of us in the trenches it was a matter of applying new technologies to our storytelling with the hope that we'd help save our papers.
 This doesn't really address the question.
 Of course there were missteps.
 The news has to pay for itself.
 The idea of a wire service is industrial-age, print-era thinking.
 In the digital age, as we have seen, such a service can be used by competitors who will use your own stories to drive you out of business.
 My experience is that downsizing was inevitable, and that at the point I left the Guild and the Chronicle had came up with the most compassionate way to reduce the staff.
 With time I've come to see that my experience with the downsizing at the Chronicle wasn't traumatic.
 If anything, it was the kick in the pants I needed to move on to my other passion.
 In looking back at it, I realize I've been preparing to teach for nearly two decades and through the buyout, I've been able to move on.